team-mariners/hungrydb/README.md

 1. Some cron jobs are added to the application to e.g. reset the number of orders every midnight.
 They are written in Ruby and can be found in `lib/tasks/database.rake`
 * For the cron jobs to be executed, the server needs to be enabled 24 hours if it's run on your local machine.

-* The cron jobs are not currently enabled on the hosted application on Heroku as it's charged.
+* The cron jobs are not currently enabled on the hosted application on Heroku as it's a charged service.